| Program start date | Application deadline |

 Bachelor of Accounting

 The Bachelor of Accounting is a comprehensive program designed to equip students with the essential accounting skills to work in any industry, anywhere in the world.
-The syllabus covers business economics, tax law, and expertise in accounting standards, auditing, assurance, analytics, ethics, and management.
+The syllabus covers a wide range of topics, including business economics, tax law, accounting standards, auditing, assurance, analytics, ethics, and management.

 Why Study with Us?